UPDATED 2024

 However, with SQLite being over 20 years old, the market has changed significantly and a large number of more modern solutions, more suitable for new markets like IoT and Mobile, have become available.
 One has a lot more and typically faster options when choosing a local Edge Database nowadays.

-Note: DB-Engines lists 400+ databases as of 2023; the database of databases, which also includes hobby projects, counts 700+ databases.
+Note: DB-Engines lists 420 databases as of 2024; the database of databases, which also includes hobby projects, counts 990 databases.
 While the database market is very crowded and indeed vibrant, the Edge Database market is still a small market with only few notable players.
-In short: In the realm of Edge Databases, despite such a dominant incumbent like SQLite, there is still room for innovation and advancements.
+In short: In the realm of Edge Databases, despite such a dominant incumbent like SQLite, there is still room for innovation and advancement.
+With the advancement of LLMs and subsequently a boost in AI applications, vector databases have become the focus of attention and the market has seen massive fundings.

 What are the advantages and disadvantages of working with SQLite?